reigon/binary-image-classification/readme.md

 2. On `paths.py`, enter the paths to your dataset.
 3. Images should be named sequentially from `1.jpg` to `n.jpg` where 'n' is the number of images.
 Labels of the images should be ordered accordingly.
 4. Run the provided Python script to train and evaluate the model.
-5. After training, new model weights will be saved in `{model_name}_trained.pth` for future inference tasks.
+5. After training, new model Iights will be saved in `{model_name}_trained.pth` for future inference tasks.